- 1. Discover Calle Crisologo

 Its historical and cultural significance makes it a popular destination among millions of local and international travelers.
 Vigan received a much-coveted recognition of being one of the six UNESCO World Heritage Sites in the Philippines and it’s also one of the New7Wonders Cities.

-Calle Crisologo is Vigan’s most popular tourist attraction.
+Calle Crisologo is Vigan’s most popular tourist attraction and is the highlight of a Vigan City tour.
 The grounds and pavements of this preserved street are made of cobblestones, and both sides are lined with ancestral houses that are reminiscent of old Spanish towns.

 During the daytime, the street is a busy commercial district, with most shops selling quality antiques, furniture, and jewelry pieces.